sbouaa/FdF/README.md

 </h1>

 <p align=center>
+# 42-FdF

+## Overview

+The 42-FdF project is part of the 42 school's curriculum, focusing on graphics programming.
+The objective is to develop a program that reads a file containing a grid of height values and generates a 3D wireframe representation of the corresponding landscape.
+This project enhances understanding of 3D projections, transformations, and the use of graphics libraries in C.
 The <b>fdf</b> program is a wireframe generator that takes .fdf format files and transforms them into tridimensional representations of relief landscapes.
 It manages colors and basic transformation, such as zoom, Z axis scaling.
 This project aims for the student to get familiarized with window management and pixel insertion on screen, using <i>MinilibX</i> library and pure C coding.

 <h2>
 Usage